agile-learning-institute/mongoSchemaManager/docs/REFERENCE.md

     },
     {
         "$merge": {
-            "into": "collectionName",  // Merge into the same collection "on": "_id",  // Match documents based on their `_id` "whenMatched": "replace",  // Replace the existing documents "whenNotMatched": "discard"  // Discard any non-matching documents (which should not occur in this scenario) }
+            "into": "collectionName",
+            "on": "_id",
+            "whenMatched": "replace",
+            "whenNotMatched": "discard"
+        }
     }
 ]